 From Ischgl to Galtür – nothing easier than that!
 Over a three-thousand metre mountain?
 Already sounds more difficult.
 But then: on foot, and as fast as possible?
 So now most of us would probably drop out … not so ardent trail runners and marathon runners.
 They are now listening attentively!
 After all, they are aware that this combination can mean just one thing – it’s time to lace up the running shoes again!

-Trail enthusiasts can get their endorphin kick over two shorter running distances, while hard-core runners can head to the start of the elite distance.
+Trail enthusiasts can get their endorphin kick over three shorter running distances, while hard-core runners can head to the start of the elite distance.
 The tough 42 kilometre marathon route takes them right up to the Kronenjoch, which towers above Tyrol at around 3000 metres – from where the Silvrettarun adjunct ‘3000’ is derived.

 By way of a reward for these exertions, a total prize fund of 14,000 Euro beckons.
 And for good measure, the Silvrettarun 3000 is a mountain running cup event – the fastest 25 runners over individual distances will also get points towards the Austrian Mountain Running Cup 2020!